axone-protocol/docs/docs/technical-documentation/governance/hierarchy-of-norms.md

 ## Protocol Governance

-At the top of the hierarchy is Protocol Governance, which establishes the overarching rules and principles for the entire OKP4 protocol.
+At the top of the hierarchy is Protocol Governance, which establishes the overarching rules and principles for the entire Axone protocol.

 ## Zone Rules